abhigets/java-functional-test/ReadMe.md

 Following is are the ways one can run automation test.

   - Maven command
-  - Through JUnit plugin in Intellig [i.e. IDE]
+  - Through JUnit plugin in Intellij [i.e. IDE]
   - Cucumber plugin

 Will discuss in detail how we can run test by each method.

 ##### Maven
 We have used maven as our build tool so that it is easy to integrate it with CI.